Resources for surviving tough times

 Be a Survivor - Not a Victim.

-In Duct Tape Isn’t Enough, Dr. Ron Breazeale has created a unique and effective method for doing just that.
-He combines his novel, Reaching Home, which outlines his own achievement over adversity, with a hands-on workbook and other training materials that provide a step-by-step method for learning and building the skills and attitudes that create resilience.
+Released in September 2009 as a training guide, Duct Tape Isn’t Enough: Survival Skills for the 21st Century integrates the novel Reaching Home into a series of modules used to help teach individuals survival skills.
+Reaching Home, which outlines author Dr. Ron Breazeale's own achievement over adversity, is combined with a hands-on workbook and other training materials that provide a step-by-step method for learning and building the skills and attitudes that create resilience.

 Written in cooperation with the Maine Resilience Project, Duct Tape Isn’t Enough is an essential resource for trainers, educators, and others searching for the powerful secrets of adapting to adversity.

-- In the next few months, we will be releasing a Coaching: Bounce Back-Be Happy tool.
-Read more about this new tool...
+- In the next few weeks we will be releasing Coaching: Bounce Back-Be Happy, the on-line tool based upon Bounce Back: A Game of Mental Toughness and Resilience.
+Read more about, and view a video about this new on-line tool...

 - We are pleased to announce the advanced publication of First Night - The Conflict Between Hope and Cynicism, a new novel by Dr. Ron Breazeale.
 Those of you who are familiar with Ron's first novel, Reaching Home, will want to read this one.
 Learn more about the new book...

 - Dr. Richard Lumb and Dr. Ron Breazeale have published a new book called, Resilience Building: Peer Coaching Manual: Assisting Others to Acquire and Sustain Positive Change and Overcome the Effects of Stress, Adversity and Trauma.
 Philosophically, this manual is premised on the assumption that there is no single most effective model of helping people when conditions, situations or events occur to upset balance in their life.
 Read more about the book and order your copy today...